Broccoli: The Superfood That You Should Eat Frequently

 One of the biggest health benefits of broccoli is that it detoxifies the body.
 A study observed that people who drank broccoli sprout tea had higher detoxification levels post an 8-week long experiment.
 It essentially established that broccoli aided in the elimination of pollutants which we inadvertently inhale on a daily basis.

-3. Improves organ health:
+3. Improves organ health

-- maintains bone mineral density,
+- Maintains bone mineral density

-- keeps the blood vessels strong
+- Keeps the blood vessels strong

-- reduces the risk of coronary heart diseases,
+- Reduces the risk of coronary heart diseases

-- improves blood pressure levels,
+- Improves blood pressure levels

-- regulates cholesterol levels,
+- Regulates cholesterol levels

-- helps prevent colon cancer,
+- Helps prevent colon cancer

-- improves digestive health,
+- Improves digestive health

-- betters the memory and cognitive abilities,
+- Betters the memory and cognitive abilities

-- and even protects the eyes from ultraviolet radiation.
+- Protects the eyes from ultraviolet radiation

-4. Allergy cure:
+4. Allergy cure

 According to research, if one consumes broccoli for 3 days, the production of antioxidant-generating proteins in the body goes up by a whopping 200%, thus helping in curing allergies.

-5. Pregnancy and sexual health:
+5. Pregnancy and sexual health

-Broccoli is not only said to ensure a healthy pregnancy, but it also helps prevent osteoporosis in pregnant women, eliminates neurological defects in the baby and helps prevent gestational diabetes.
+Being rich in folate, broccoli is not only said to ensure a healthy pregnancy, but it also helps prevent osteoporosis in pregnant women, eliminates neurological defects in the baby and helps prevent gestational diabetes.

-What’s more, according to a Spanish study, increased folate intake could better production of semen, leading to improved fertility and stronger orgasms.
+According to a Spanish study, increased folate intake could better production of semen, leading to improved fertility and stronger orgasms.

-6. Amazing skin and hair health:
+6. Amazing skin and hair health

-- Impact on the skin are countless.
+Broccoli’s impacts on the skin and hair are countless.

-- Substances in broccoli not only aid skin repair but also better complexion,
+- Substances in broccoli not only aid skin repair but also better complexion

-- reduce skin wrinkles,
+- Reduce skin wrinkles